jguadagno/jguadagno.github.io/_posts/2008-07-28-creating-a-new-sitefinity-generic-content-module.md

 <add key="Discounts.Author" valueType="ShortText" visible="True" searchable="True" sortable="True" defaultValue="Joseph Guadagno"/>
 ```

 Please note that the name of the module and the word before the period must match the module name.
 For the Discounts Module provider I discussed, the name should be Discounts as shown below this sentence: The important part is for each property/field you want you to need to add a line.
 You will notice the format is "PropertyName".
-For more information on the attributes, check out the [Sitefinity developer’s documentation](http://www.sitefinity.com/help/developer-manual/telerik.cms.engine-telerik.cms.engine.metainfo_members.html).
+For more information on the attributes, check out the [Sitefinity developer's documentation](http://www.sitefinity.com/help/developer-manual/telerik.cms.engine-telerik.cms.engine.metainfo_members.html).
 Save your `web.config` and this completes all necessary changes to the file.

 ## Create your new admin section